Perinban/Stock-Market-Analysis/README.md

 This section presents the findings derived from the analysis of various metrics and trends observed during the study.

-**2.3.1) Comparative Stock Prices: Adjusted Closing Prices of DAX Companies:**
+**2.3.1) Comparative Stock Prices: Adjusted Closing Prices of Companies:**

-The following line graph offers a detailed visual representation of the adjusted closing prices of various DAX companies from 2021 to 2024.
+The following line graph offers a detailed visual representation of the adjusted closing prices of various  companies from 2021 to 2024.
 Each company is represented by a separate-colored line, with labels identifying them on the right side of the graph.
 The x-axis spans the years (2021 to 2024), while the y-axis denotes adjusted closing prices